francosauvisky/serialjoy/README.md

 ## Contributing

-Feel free to contribute in any ways you can.
+Feel free to contribute in any way you can.
 The project is still young, so new ideas are welcome (constructive criticism is also welcome).
 Writing documentation is a must, as I haven't got the time to do that yet.
 If you want to become an active developer or have some other question, please contact me at my email: [francosauvisky+serialjoy@gmail.com](mailto:francosauvisky+serialjoy@gmail.com).

-Another way to contribute to this project is to donate/lend gamepads so I can adapt them.
+Another way to contribute to this project is to donate/lend gamepads so I can program the adapter for them.
 If you live nearby (Florianópolis, Santa Catarina, Brazil), I can return them afterwards to you.
-Otherwise, if you can write some code in C, then be welcome to adapt them yourself.
+Otherwise, if you can write some code, be welcome to adapt them by yourself (and don't forget to share the code afterwards!).

 ## To do